vuejs/docs/src/guide/composition-api-introduction.md

 And we are done!

-Keep in mind that we only scratched the surface of the Composition API and what it allows us to do.
-To keep learning more about it, take a look at the in-depth guide.
+Keep in mind that we've only scratched the surface of Composition API and what it allows us to do.
+To learn more about it, refer to the in-depth guide.